 Summer’s here and now’s the time to cool off with the creamiest homemade ice cream!
-This recipe using Black Mission Fig is rich, sweet and creamy and decadent.
-Churning the custard the ole fashioned way takes this ice cream smooth and luscious!
+This Fig Ice Cream Recipe is rich, sweet and creamy and decadent.
+Churning the custard the old fashioned way makes it smooth and luscious!

 I remember making homemade ice cream when we were kids.
 Mom would make the custard on the stove.
 Dad would pour it into the ice cream maker and Don and I were in charge of cranking the machine.